Jordan Ta'amu: Houston Texans

-On August 7, 2019, Ta’amu signed with the Houston Texans; he was released on August 30, 2019.
+On August 7, 2019, Ta'amu signed with the Houston Texans; he was released on August 30, 2019.

 St. Louis BattleHawks

 On October 15, 2019, Ta'amu was allocated to the St. Louis BattleHawks of the XFL, the first player for the team.
-He is the only one of the XFL's first eight quarterbacks to not have any professional regular season experience.
+He was the only one of the XFL's first eight quarterbacks to not have any professional regular season experience.
 He signed a contract with the team on November 4, 2019.
 On January 29, 2020, Ta'amu was named the starting quarterback.

 During the BattleHawks first game against the Dallas Renegades on February 9, Ta'amu threw for 209 yards and a passing touchdown, while rushing for 77 yards, helping the team win a 15–9 victory against the Renegades.
 He had another productive game in Week 2 against the Houston Roughnecks, with 316 combined yards of offense and four total touchdowns, but threw 2 interceptions as the Battlehawks lost 24–28.
 After the XFL's season was cut short, Ta'amu was placed on the reserve/other league list on April 2, 2020, in order to sign with the Kansas City Chiefs.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

-Ta’amu signed with the Kansas City Chiefs on April 2, 2020.
+Ta'amu signed with the Kansas City Chiefs on April 2, 2020.
 On September 5, 2020, he was waived.
 He was signed to the practice squad the following day.
 On October 3, 2020, he tested positive for COVID-19 and was placed on the practice squad/COVID-19 reserve list.
 He was removed from the COVID-19 list on October 21.
 He was released on October 27.

-Detroit Lions
+Detroit Lions (first stint)

 On December 16, 2020, Ta'amu was signed to the Detroit Lions' practice squad.